Mub250/ProductBox-Frontend-Challenge/README.md

 License
 -------
-I have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!).
+I have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!)